hgoebl/nerdshow/README.md

 ## TODO / Bugs

   * When zooming (Ctrl+Click Source-Code) all images disappear (background + img)
+  * Provide a boilerplate/template for new presentation (nerdshow-create)
+  * Implement/Test incremental page updates (ul/li elements coming item by item)
+  * Add support for SyntaxHighlighter (from Alex Gorbatschev)
+  * Output error message when used with IE <= 9
   * Write some test code
   * Generate impress.js Slides (Positioning slides along paths/patterns)